palmcivet7/compliant-smart-contract/README.md

 1. Call `LINK.transferAndCall()` on the LINK token address, passing the Compliant contract's address, fee amount, and calldata.
 The calldata should include the address to query and instructions on whether to automate a response to the fulfilled compliance check request.
 The fee amount to pass can be read from either `Compliant.getFee()` or `Compliant.getFeeWithAutomation()` depending on if the request is intended to use Automation or not. `transferAndCall()` allows the user to request the KYC status in a single transaction.
 Combining it with the automation option allows the user to request the KYC status and execute subsequent logic based on the immediate result in a single transaction.

 2. Call `LINK.approve()` on the LINK token address, passing the Compliant contract's address and fee amount.
 Then call `Compliant.requestKycStatus()`, passing the address to query and instructions on whether to automate a response to the fulfilled compliance check request.

+---

+## Design Choices for Automation values

+There are two obvious viable design choices for handling Chainlink Automation values (registry, forwarder, upkeepId).

+1. Store them in storage and have a trusted admin set them.
+The downside of this is the added gas cost to the user for reading from storage.
+The benefit of this is simplicity and transparency.

+2. Use a proxy address and have the Automation values immutable in the bytecode.
+The benefit of this is the cheaper gas cost for the user not having to read from storage.
+The downside is the added complexity and added trust the admin of the contract will not deploy a malicious implementation.